mvolkmann/MyUnixEnv/notes/VueNotes.md

 </div>
 ```

-Note that binding a value to the `key` prop is needed by Vue to
+Note that binding a value to the `key` prop is required to allow Vue
-allow it to minimize the number of DOM updates required when data changes.
+to minimize the number of DOM updates performed when data changes.

 ### `v-on:event-name` or shorthand `@event-name`

-This is used to register event handling.
+This registers event handling for a specific event.
 The value specified can be the name of a method or
 a JavaScript statement such as a method call with arguments
 or assigning a value to a data property.
-For example, assuming `onDelete` is a component method:
+For example, assuming `delete`, `add`, and `processKey`
+are component methods and `havePower` is a data property:

 ```js
 <button @click="onDelete">Delete</button> <!-- calls with no arguments -->